Also available as PDF. Code at GitHub.

 writes and reads to perform transfers.
 I2C devices appear at

-followed by a number to identify the controller channel.
+/dev/i2c- followed by a number to identify the controller channel.

 In object modelling terms, the “descriptor” model of input-output for Unix appears below, Figure 1.
 A “descriptor” acts as a connector between a user-land program and the kernel.
 Linux maps an I2C connection to a Unix descriptor.
 The input-output control method allows for arbitrary command requests.
 The Linux kernel driver uses this interface to configure the channel or to perform advanced transfers; user programs configure the I2C slave address using this generalised interface.

 Figure 1: Unix descriptor “class” model.
 This is a conceptual depiction.
 The open method appears in the model as a static answering a descriptor instance.
-The C library answers the underlying file descriptor handle, in practice, and the instance methods receive the handle as the first argument.
+The C library answers the underlying file descriptor handle—in practice—and the instance methods receive the handle as the first argument.

 It sounds simple.
 Is it?
-The following sections develop a simple wrapper library for SWI-Prolog Rohner and Kjellerstrand (2023).
+The following sections develop a simple wrapper library for SWI-Prolog, Rohner and Kjellerstrand (2023).
 Find the completed sources for the Prolog pack on GitHub and at the SWI-Prolog add-ons.

 Prolog Pack